ECONOMIC DEVELOPMENT INITIATIVES FUND

 The primary recipients of monies from the Economic Development

-Wildlife, Parks & Tourism, the state's aviation sector through
+Wildlife, Parks & Tourism, the Board of Regents, and the State

 |Public Broadcasting Grants